St. Ann's Armenian Catholic Cathedral

 St. Ann's Cathedral was an Armenian Catholic cathedral and national shrine located in New York, New York, United States.
 It was the seat for the Eparchy of Our Lady of Nareg.
-The church had two locations in the city: the former St. Ann's Roman Catholic Church on East 12th Street in the Lower East Side of Manhattan and at the former St. Vincent de Paul Church in Williamsburg, Brooklyn.
+The church had two locations in the city: the former St. Ann's Roman Catholic Church on East 12th Street on the Lower East Side of Manhattan and at the former St. Vincent de Paul Church in Williamsburg, Brooklyn.
 The Armenian Catholic parish of St. Ann continues to function in a church in Brooklyn.

 History

 Father Mardiros Meguerian was appointed as the first priest to minister to Armenian Catholics in New York.
 He was sent by Patriarch Stephan Peter X Azarian in 1896.
 Meguerian was named the General Vicar of Armenian Catholics in the United States in 1911.
 He was succeeded by Father Haroutioun Maljian whose ministry in New York spanned 50 years from 1921 to 1971.
 It was during his successors pastorate, Father Krikor Guerguerian, that Bishop Mikail Nersès Sétian was sent to New York in 1982 to lead the newly established Apostolic Exarchate of United States of America and Canada for the Armenians.
 Until this time the Divine Liturgy was celebrated in Roman Catholic Churches in Brooklyn and Queens.